PhurbaGyalzenSherpa/Web-Dev-Competition/README.md

 Finally the setup has been completed.

-> Keep smiling, workharder and lets win this competition together.
+> Keep smiling, work harder and lets win this competition together.